 Barriers to Operational Activity

+Counter-terrorism measures.
 The Law on Preventing Financing of Proliferation of Weapons of Mass Destruction No. 7262 entered into force on December 31, 2020.
-As stated in the draft law, the main reasoning of the law is to catch up with international standards in the fight against financing of terrorism and laundering offenses in light of the 2019 report of the FATF and the UN Security Council (UNSC) resolutions.
-The Law mandates changes in various laws, including Law on Collection of Aid and Law on Associations and brings several new applications, which will significantly damage freedom of association and operation of CSOs.
-In the event that a prosecution is initiated against the board members or staff of associations with regards to terrorism financing, money laundering, and drug trafficking crimes, the Law allows the Minister of Interior to suspend the individuals or the organs that the relevant individuals hold as a temporary measure.
-The Minister of Interior also can immediately apply to the civil courts of first instance to ask for a temporary suspension of activities of the association when the aforementioned ‘temporary measure’ is deemed as inefficient.
-There has been protests from CSOs, some of which published their own statements against the Law.
-Moreover, a joint statement named #siviltoplumsusturulamaz (#civilsocietycannotbesilenced) was announced to explain CSOs’ objections and concerns and the possible impact on civil society.
-It was signed by over 600 CSOs.
-A large number of associations working in the field of human rights and receiving funds from abroad have been subjected to inspection.
-Effects of the Law on CSOs will be monitored over time.
+The main justification for the law is to conform Turkish law with international standards in the fight against terrorist financing and money laundering, in light of the 2019 report of the Financial Action Task Force (FATF) and the UN Security Council (UNSC) resolutions.
+The Law mandates changes in various laws, including the Law on Collection of Aid and the Law on Associations, and will significantly undermine the freedom of association and operation of CSOs.
+In the event that a prosecution is initiated against the board members or staff of associations with regards to terrorist financing, money laundering, and drug trafficking crimes, the Law allows the Minister of Interior to suspend the individuals or the organs that the relevant individuals hold as a temporary measure.
+The Minister of Interior also can immediately apply to civil courts to ask for a temporary suspension of activities of the association.
+Many CSOs opposed the new law, including through a joint statement named #siviltoplumsusturulamaz (#civilsocietycannotbesilenced) to explain CSOs’ concerns about the law.
+Thus far, a large number of CSOs working in the field of human rights and other receiving funds from abroad have been subjected to inspections.
+Some of these inspections have been repetitive and cumbersome and have impeded overall operations.
+CSOs further reported minor penalties but one CSO had to undergo a court process, which could culminate in termination.

 Barriers to Speech / Advocacy